tobiasrausch/VarBridge/README.md

-# VarBridge: Lifting variants from a source to a target genome
+# VarBridge: Fast lifting of variants from a source to a target genome using a source-to-target genome alignment

 VarBridge lifts variants from a source to a target genome using an alignment of the source to the target genome.